Double Red Cells | Overview

-Through a single sterile needle some of your whole blood is removed and passed through a cell separator.
-The whole blood is separated into red bloods cells and plasma/platelets.
-The red cells are then drawn into collection bags while the cell separator returns the plasma/platelet product and saline solution to the donor.
+Through a single sterile needle, some of your whole blood is removed and passed through a cell separator.
+The whole blood is separated into red blood cells and plasma/platelets.
+The red cells are then drawn into collection bags, while the cell separator returns the plasma/platelet product and saline solution to the donor.
 The saline solution provides volume replacement to replace the volume of blood lost by the donor.

 Why donate double red cells?

-- For approximately 45 minutes you are able to donate 2 products in 1 visit.
+- In approximately 45 minutes, you are able to donate two products in one visit.

-- Better product for the patient as it reduces patient transfusion risk by reducing the number of donor exposures.
+- Provide a better product for the recipient as it reduces patient transfusion risk by reducing the number of donor exposures.